The Peter Principle

 Note that these activities may be appropriate in many circumstances.
 But when they are continually combined do they really indicate a clever smoke screen to avoid actually doing something or making a decision.

 A second technique is side issue specialisation.
 This is where incompetent managers substitute a zealous concern for something they can do, for what really needs to be done.
 Unable to do the task required, the incompetent manager finds plenty of other things about the organisation in which to immerse themselves.
 The motto is: look after the mole hills and the mountains will look after themselves.

 This should not be confused with managing one’s strengths.
 We are keen advocates of strengths-based management and agree with Peter Drucker when he says: “It takes far less energy to move from first-rate performance to excellence than it does to move from incompetence to mediocrity.”
 However, where that strength does not add value to the organization, or where the incompetence is counter-productive, action needs to be taken.
 Neglecting important management tasks because it’s easier to focus on the easiest will lead to low productivity, ineffectiveness and poor staff morale.

 Though dated, the Peter Principle can still be a very useful tool.
+Much has been written about the book, much of it supporting the ideas, even though they may not have been put together via reliable research.
 It can help to identify the subtle and clever techniques used by someone promoted beyond their competence.
 Being aware of these techniques can serve as an early warning system.
 It serves to highlight one of Peter Drucker’s most pertinent arguments.
 That decisions about placing people are critical because they determine the performance capacity of the organisation.
 He therefore argues that :